 First, you need to type the field name into the search bar.
 Then drag and drop the field into the left side area.

 Here, you see that we are looking for the Name form field from the search bar and drag it into the right place.

-We’ve also added three others form fields in our forms like Email, Website, and Message to create a complete form.
+We’ve also added three other form fields in our forms, like Email, Website, and Message, to create a complete form.
 After adding the essential form fields, click the Update button to save the form.

 Step Three: Add Happy Addons’ Gravity Forms Widget